-If creating customers for life is critical to your success here are 4 Ritz-Carlton practices you can emulate.
+If creating customers for life is critical to your success here are four Ritz-Carlton practices you can emulate.
 (Tip: Leadership has to model this behavior from the top.)

-Get Specific: How does your organization earn customers for life?
+How does your organization earn customers for life?
 Everyone who works at Ritz-Carlton knows the answer to that question.
-They have a credo and 3 steps to service.
+They have a credo and three steps to service.
 Requiring excellent service from employees isn’t good enough.
 You need to take the extra step and define what that means.